Criminal Background Requirements

 Nursing students are subject to many rules not required of other College students.
 The Program Technical Standards and Functions for Admission are listed below.
 Students must meet these standards in order to safely and competently care for patients and vulnerable populations.

 This document is also in the Health Certification Form that must be signed by a physician as part of the program Physical Exam (see below.), in the Nursing Program Application, and in the Nursing Student Handbook.
 Your physician should review the Health Certification Form in full, including the Technical Standards, before signing the form.
 Students who do not satisfactorily meet these requirements and/or do not meet or follow rules and requirements set forth by Program faculty, clinical sites, and/or the Nursing Student Handbook may be required to exit the Nursing program.
-Students who have any concerns or questions regarding the Technical Standards and Functions may contact the Nursing Department via e-mail.
+Students who have any concerns or questions regarding the Technical Standards and Functions may contact Health Sciences via e-mail.

 The Health Science department faculty has specified the following non-academic criteria which applicants generally are expected to meet in order to participate in the Health Sciences programs and professional practice.
 These technical standards are necessary and essential and have been developed to provide for the health and safety of the patients receiving care from the health sciences department students.